Have trouble with the vibrations of your Mercedes-Benz? Learn how to fix it by replacing the Driveshaft CV joint of your vehicle.

 - Remove the snap ring.

-- Remove the boot and either clean it or replaced it if it is cracked.
+- Remove the boot and either clean it or replace it if it is cracked.

 - Install the boot and fill it with grease.